 We have already discussed at length brand awareness, engagement, and conversion.
 Facebook Ads divides these goals into eleven objectives, eight of which can be used for Instagram.
 The ad campaign objective you choose will influence how your ads are optimized and what you’re paying for.

 We listed the objectives below, along with how they will impact your marketing strategy.
-Keep in mind that each objective is centered around a desired action or outcome when you serve ads.
-That is why it is so important to make sure you know exactly what you want to get out of a campaign before you start spending your hard-earned money.
+Remember that each objective is centered around a desired action or outcome when you serve ads.
+That is why it is important to know exactly what you want to get out of a campaign before you start spending your hard-earned money.

-- Brand Awareness: This objective supports all 5 ad types, allowing you to drive awareness of your business, as well as any relevant products and/or services you’d like to showcase.
-The brand awareness objective works well if your business goal is to increase awareness, brand lift, and recall of your ads.
+- Brand Awareness: This objective supports all five ad types, allowing you to drive awareness of your business, as well as any relevant products and services you’d like to showcase.
+The brand awareness objective works well if your business goal is to increase awareness, brand lift, and recall your ads.
 This objective focuses on optimizing your campaigns to target people who are most likely to spend time engaging with your ads.

-Both brand awareness and reach campaigns should be evaluated with frequency, impressions, reach, and engagement metrics.
-Usually smaller businesses opt to use other objectives while larger more established businesses releasing new product lines and services find reach and brand awareness objectives useful.
+Brand awareness and reach campaigns should be evaluated with frequency, impressions, reach, and engagement metrics.
+Usually, smaller businesses opt to use other objectives while larger, more established organizations releasing new product lines and services find reach and brand awareness objectives useful.

 - Traffic: The traffic objective is by far the most utilitarian objective as it generates the best results in the largest array of situations with almost all online campaigns.
 Some uses of the Traffic campaign might be to read a blog post, listen to a podcast, visit an eCommerce landing page, or discover your app.